 This entirely depends on the circumstances, but it is usually takes more than one meeting to work through the issues involved.
 We will be happy to talk through your situation and the matters you need resolved and may be able to give an indication of how many sessions we believe will be needed.
 However, ultimately exactly how long the process takes will be down to how well you and your ex-partner are able to work together and the issues involved.

 The fees for collaborative divorce vary and we can provide a breakdown of our fee structure and indication of what the final cost is likely to be during your free initial consultation.

-Why choose Thornton Jones’ collaborative lawyers in Wakefield and Ossett?
+Why choose Thornton Jones’ collaborative lawyers in Wakefield, Ossett & Garforth?

 Clare Thornton is a highly experienced family lawyer with specialist training as a collaborative family lawyer.
 Having seen how damaging the traditional court divorce process can be for families, Clare has chosen to focus on alternative methods that help families to avoid conflict and put the interests of children first.

 As well as her expertise in collaborative law, Clare also works as a family mediator and is one of the few UK solicitors offering family arbitration.
 All of these methods can be highly effective under different circumstances, meaning we can offer a range of options to consider depending on your situation and needs.

 Thornton Jones is accredited by the Law Society for Family Law in recognition of our particular expertise in this area.
 We are also Conveyancing Quality Scheme (CQS) accredited by the Law Society, meaning we can offer a reliable service for selling or transferring legal title on your home if required as part of the divorce process.

 Ending a relationship is also a good time to consider writing or updating your Will and we offer a supportive, cost-effective Will writing service, being Law Society accredited for Wills & Inheritance.